Enhance protein utilization in poultry diets with phytogenics

 Phytogenics have the potential to increase the digestibility of both conventional and alternative protein sources, delivering improved performance, possible cost-savings and reduced environmental footprint.
 However, to maximize phytogenic potential, product efficacy, consistency and safety must be ensured.

 As there are increasing occurences in intestinal disorders, gut health becomes more important.
-“Phytogenics can modulate the intestinal microbiota which can help to regulate inflammatory responses and oxidative stress – an important factor in today’s gut health management,” says David Harrington, Species Leader Poultry at Delacon.
+“Phytogenics can modulate the intestinal microbiota which can help to regulate inflammatory responses and oxidative stress – an important factor in today’s gut health management,” says David Harrington, former Species Leader Poultry at Delacon.
+He was an active team member until November 2020.